-- Continued revenue from the landfill surcharge and the Department of Conservation and final payment from Large Venue Grant. - Continuation of at least one hazardous waste collection event. - Reduced need (and expense) from outside consultants.
+- Continued revenue (though at a somewhat reduced level) from the landfill surcharge and the Department of Conservation. - Continuation of at least one hazardous waste collection event. - Reduced need (and expense) from outside consultants.

 Requests for Information

 This audit report is designed to provide a general overview of the Upper Valley Waste Management Agency finances for all those interested.
 The County of Napa provides certain management and administrative functions, including all financial management and accounting.
 Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Upper Valley Waste Management Agency, 1195 Third Street, Suite 101, Napa California, 94559.